NisalaYapa/mobile_robot_ws/README.md

 ros2 run goal_predictor goal_predictor
 ```

-### Kalman Filter for Smoothen the human data
+### Human Data Smoothing (Kalman Filter)

-Kalman Filter for smoothen the human position and velocities to use in the crowd navigation MPC
+The Kalman Filter is used to smooth human positions and velocities, providing accurate data for the crowd navigation MPC.

-human_kf : Kalman Filter Node
+#### Nodes:
+1. **`human_kf`**
+   The primary Kalman Filter node that processes and smoothens human motion data.

+2. **`kf_no_kf`**
-kf_no_kf :  A tesing node to visualizr kalman filter.
-This is predicting the human motion using ORCA with and without Kalman Filter and visualize them.
+   A testing node that visualizes the performance of the Kalman Filter.
+It compares human motion predictions with and without the Kalman Filter using ORCA.

 ```bash
 ros2 run smrr_crowdnav human_kf